akkebil/WhatsApp-Contact-Fetcher/README.md

 5. Write the desired format and click OK or Cancel.
 6. A file will be downloaded with your contacts in the selected format.

+To use the extension, all files need to be organized within a folder or in a ZIP file.
+This structure is necessary for the extension to be uploaded and installed correctly in the browser.

+Note that the name of the ZIP file has no meaning for the extension itself.
+It is the actual content and structure of the files inside the ZIP file that defines the extension.

+WhatsApp-Contact-Fetcher/
+  ├── manifest.json
+  ├── popup.html
+  ├── popup.js
+  ├── contentScript.js
+  ├── icon16.png

 ## Contribution guide

 You are welcome to contribute new suggestions or improve the code by following these steps: